sailpoint-oss/developer.sailpoint.com/products/idn/tools/sdk/go.md

 You can edit the messages produced for successful responses as well as errors in the following lines by editing the messages enclosed in the quotes.

-### Pagination
+### Paginate results

 The SDK has a built-in pagination function you can use to automatically call and collect responses from the APIs that support pagination.
-Use this syntax to call it:
+Use the syntax shown in this example to call it:

 ```go
 import (